hturnbull93/hturnbull93/README.md

 During my final project at Makers we took on a new technology for us, React.
 While I already had some experience with React, a lot of the team hadn't.

-The team progresses as a group, so in order to accelerate our project, I spent time making sure everyone had the necessary skills in React and Jest (the testing framework).
+The team progresses as a group, so in order to accelerate our project, I spent time making sure everyone had the necessary skills in React and Jest (the testing framework) to contribute as effectively as possible.

 ### Project Organisation